How to Take An Effective Mental Health Day

 To always be available.

-To always be “on.”
+To always be on.

-But the truth is, rest is not a reward.
+But rest is not something you earn.

 It is part of staying well.

-You learn that energy is precious.
+You learn that energy is not unlimited.

 You learn that peace matters.